 According to Display Wizard, 6-12 months is the recommended timeframe for custom-built exhibition stands or other more elaborate displays.
 However, our exhibition stands are printed and delivered in seven working days; saving you up to a year!

-We have everything needed for a successful exhibition.
+We have all of the exhibition printing you will need needed for a successful event.
 Our low-cost products and super-fast turnarounds means that exhibiting is for every business.
 Get in touch today to see how Solopress can make exhibitions an easier, more worthwhile marketing tool.